 As the maggots grow and are firmly rooted within the body and skin beginning to chew away at the organs that are essential to.
 When the maggots reside within your dog they release toxins through excrement that will eventually cause the dog to become sick, with symptoms that include anxiety, fever and shock.

-Cavitary myiasis is a rare condition where maggots are able to spread within typical body cavities such as the nostrils the mouth, and the ears.
+Cavitary myiasis is a rare condition where maggots can spread into body cavities like the nostrils, mouth, or ears.

 There are many methods to treat and prevent myiasis.
 Whatever your situation, whether it’s the rural or urban region it is important to be extra careful to ensure that your dog isn’t eating maggots, or contract myiasis.